-Under the Strategic Direction of 'knowing our heritage', the need to improve the existing baseline of knowledge to ensure fully informed decision making has drawn attention to the need for improved Statements of Significance and Precinct Citations, whilst the inclusion of natural heritage in the new Strategy prompts the need to understand the heritage values of natural features of the CoY, such as its flora and fauna, geology and waterways, better.
+Under the Strategic Direction of 'knowing our heritage', the need to improve the existing baseline of knowledge to ensure fully informed decision making has drawn attention to the need for improved Statements of Significance and Precinct Citations, whilst the inclusion of natural heritage in the new Strategy prompts the need to understand this aspect of heritage in the municipality better.

-Under 'protecting and managing our heritage', improving heritage management requires that Council areas that are currently in operation be functioning at an optimal level.
-There is also a need to strengthen mechanisms such as planning policies and controls to better manage issues of overdevelopment and loss of heritage fabric etc. Hence the focus should be on strengthening existing provisions and on improving management framework, with a single unit or department having oversight on heritage issues.
-YCC also seeks to set a good example in Yarra by ensuring that the management of its own heritage assets, including YCC owned and/or managed buildings, landscapes and community places, is effective and in line with best practice.
+Under 'protecting and managing our heritage', improving mechanisms for heritage management requires first that areas that are currently in operation be functioning at an optimal level.
+Hence the focus should be on strengthening existing provisions, and on improving the management framework, with a single unit of department having oversight.
+YCC also seeks to set a good example in Yarra by ensuring that the management of its own heritage assets is effective and in line with best practice.

 The Strategic Direction of 'supporting our heritage' is directly served by a focus on improving and expanding access to YCC's heritage advice services, to enable the wider community to undertake more informed and appropriate development in and around places of heritage significance.
-Parts of Yarra are adjacent to one of Victoria's two World Heritage places in the form of the Royal Exhibition Building.
-This world heritage environs precinct presents an excellent opportunity and a focal point to raise the profile of the broader cultural heritage in the municipality.
+Parts of Yarra are adjacent to one of Victoria's two World Heritage places in the form of the Royal Exhibition Building, and this presents an excellent focal point through which to raise the profile of the broader cultural heritage in the municipality, which can only be to the benefit of its management.